Skip to main content Skip to main content

 FormTriggersTimingSignal

-Schedule 13GPassive 5%+ holderWithin 45 days of year-end (or 10 days for active managers)Long-only or index buyer; rarely a catalyst
+Schedule 13GPassive 5%+ holderWithin 45 days of quarter-end (5 business days for non-QII passive holders; accelerated by the 2023 SEC amendments)Long-only or index buyer; rarely a catalyst

-Schedule 13D5%+ holder with intent to influenceWithin 10 days of crossing 5%Activist setup; often precedes letter or proxy
+Schedule 13D5%+ holder with intent to influenceWithin 5 business days of crossing 5% (was 10 calendar days pre-2024)Activist setup; often precedes letter or proxy

 Form 4Insider transactionWithin 2 business days of tradeCluster buys by multiple insiders are bullish; isolated 10b5-1 sales are noise